Nights-Software/ns-docs/resources/ers.md

 *Note: Always check your FiveM server console and F8 client console for errors, you need these errors to locate your issue if you have one.*

 1. **Download VS Code**
-   - We insist on you downloading Visual Studio Code (VS Code) to read (lua) files: [Download VS Code](https://code.visualstudio.com/download).
+   - We insist on you downloading Visual Studio Code (VS Code) to read and write (lua) files: [Download VS Code](https://code.visualstudio.com/download).

 2. **Open the config file**
    - Open `night_ers/config/config.lua` in VS Code.